 Have a knitting group or a Chaucer discussion group or even a World of Warcraft debate club and nowhere to meet?
 Your local branch library often has meeting space that’s free to reserve.

-And these days, some libraries are starting to offer virtual meeting spaces on Zoom.
+And these days, some libraries offer virtual meeting spaces on Zoom.

 11. Computer Literacy